Suor/funcy/docs/seqs.rst

         # Check if seq is non-descending
         all(left <= right for left, right in partition(2, 1, seq))

-    Other use of :func:`partition` is processing sequence of data elements or jobs in chunks.
-Take a look at :func:`chunks` for that.
+    One should also look at :func:`pairwise` for this particular use.
+Other use of :func:`partition` is processing sequence of data elements or jobs in chunks, but take a look at :func:`chunks` for that.

 .. function:: chunks(n, [step], seq)